richardvenneman/appsignal-docs/source/ruby/configuration/index.html.md

 If you use Rails you can even skip the app name, we will use the name of your Rails application.

-If you use a frameworks that is aware of environments and [is supported by the AppSignal gem](/ruby/integrations/index.html), the environment is detected automatically.
+If you use a framework that is aware of environments and [is supported by the AppSignal gem](/ruby/integrations/index.html), the environment is detected automatically.